Back To All

 Share Article

 Engineers need feedback so they can improve skills and deepen knowledge.
 According to the editor of the Inc. Magazine, Jeff Hayden, traditional metrics can be misleading, as they do not always offer a clear result.
-Evaluating the work of staff used to be difficult, before Git Analytics tools, such as Waydev came up with a data-driven approach to engineering leadership to help you bring out the best in your engineers.
+Evaluating the work of staff used to be difficult for an engineering manager before software engineering intelligence platforms, such as Waydev, came up with a data-driven approach to help engineering leadership bring out the best in their teams.

 It is important to measure what exactly you need and in the right way.
 The choice depends on the specifics of your business and the job responsibilities of each engineer.

-We provide you with the algorithm that will help you to evaluate the effectiveness of engineers:
+We provide you with the algorithm that will help you to evaluate the effectiveness of your engineers and software development process:

 1. Setting up goals

 Setting organizational goals and regularly checking that all teams follow them should be a top priority from the start of the project.
+Engineering leadership plays a crucial role in overseeing the performance review process, ensuring that feedback is gathered from multiple perspectives to create a more accurate assessment of skills and performance.
 Even if your software development is outsourced, the team of engineers is not an independent organization whose only function is to write code and test it.
 Integrating technical goals with common business goals is an essential step in your journey.
 Conceptualizing tasks in the early stages lays the foundation for evaluating performance in the later stages.

 Each target should correspond to the general goals of the business – at the team level or the individual level.